 “Very thought-provoking, good conversations and real life experience.
 Lots of things to think about in the great discussions.
 It’s OK to talk about dying.”

-The conference was well received by attendees who engaged, discussed and were eager to learn more and deepen their understanding about the spiritual context of dying and bereavement.
+The workshop was well received by attendees who engaged, discussed and were eager to learn more and deepen their understanding about the spiritual context of dying and bereavement.
 The day was interwoven with poetry, reflections and music interludes to create a relaxed environment to allow attendees to engage with workshops and activities.

 “Thank you.
 I came today to have the opportunity to broaden my knowledge and enable myself to have time for reflection.
 I have learnt a lot today and gained a much wider understanding of dying, from both my own and others perspectives.
 A very enlightening session, it was lovely to spend time in this supportive and nurturing environment.
 I also feel strongly that I’ve had some positive ‘downtime’ for thinking.”

-The pastoral care team will be hosting a follow up workshops on the topic of ‘death and dying’.
+The pastoral care team will be hosting follow up workshops on the topic of ‘death and dying’.
 They will be held on Thursday 12 September, 9.30am – 12.30pm and Tuesday 5 November, 1.30 – 4pm, in the Large Conference Room at Fieldhead Hospital.

 For further information or to register, contact: Debby Walker on 01924 316282 or firstname.lastname@example.org.